Welcome! We are looking forward to having you join the department of Software Engineering here at RIT.

 How do I find out which textbooks are required?

-To see the textbook for each course, log in to view your schedule on Tigercenter, https://tigercenter.rit.edu.
-If you scroll below the schedule, there is a button to 'View Textbooks.
+You'll be able to see which textbooks are required once you have a fall schedule.
+To see the textbook for each course, log in to view your schedule on Tiger Center, https://tigercenter.rit.edu.
+If you scroll below the schedule, there is a button to 'View Textbooks.'

 Textbooks can be purchased through RIT's Barnes & Noble location, or through any site.
 We recommend keeping your receipt, in case there are unexpected changes to your schedule or book requirements.